 III.
 Selection of Research Advisor for CH 499

 Follow the steps below to select a research advisor:

-a) Visit the web page at http://www.ncsu.edu/ncsu/chemistry/research/areas.html to view a list of research groups with brief descriptions of research interests.
+- Visit the web page at http://www.ncsu.edu/ncsu/chemistry/research/areas.html to view a list of research groups with brief descriptions of research interests.
 From this list, select at least three research programs that interest you.
-More detailed information can be found by clicking on the names of research advisors followed by selecting "Research Interest" at the subsequent web site.
-A list is also provided below with links to individual research pages.
+At this point, please submit an application for undergraduate research that will be reviewed each fall and spring as explained on the application.
+Contact Prof. Pierce if you have questions.

 IV.
 Course Requirements